MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **message_id** - tracks the message ID being replied/forwarded

+- **message_ordering_mode** - tracks how the user orders their messages in the reading pane (for example, newest on bottom or newest on top) so we can analyze the impact this has on the send rate and the type of send (for example, reply, reply all, or forward).

 - **origin** - indicates where compose was initiated, that is, new, reply, quick reply etc.

 - **proofing_card_shown** - the number of proofing card displayed to show suggestions